-No violation in Apple's patent suit against Nokia, says ITC staffAlex Wagner - Deputy Managing Editor, News Desk
+No violation in Apple's patent suit against Nokia, says ITC staffAlex Wagner - Editorial Director of News and Content

 Nokia and Apple have been involved in a big patent dispute for over a year now, but it appears that Nokia just got a jolt of support from the International Trade Commission.
 ITC staff recently issued a memo stating that there is no evidence that Nokia infringed on any of Apple's patents, and that some of those patents aren't even applicable to the case at all.
 The staff will recommend that Nokia not be charged, although the final decision will be made by a judge in February.
 Nokia is also alleging that Apple infringed on some patents, and that trial is scheduled for the end of this month.